Qabbout/Qabbout/README.md

 #### BIO

-- 👨‍💻 22
+- 👨‍💻 22.
-- 👨‍🎓 BS degree with distinction in Computer Science, starting an MS degree in Computer Science
+- 👨‍🎓 BS degree with distinction in Computer Science, starting an MS degree in Computer Science soon.
 - 🎱 I develope native Android, iOS and cross platform apps.
 - 🥝 Currently working on Khoudar, a flutter app for the vegetables markets in Lebanon.
 - 🌱 Learning all about mobile development.
 - 😄 Fun Facts:
-  - I adore Music 🎵 and Arabic Poetry 📖
+  - I adore music 🎵, Arabic Poetry 📖 and I write Arabic Poems too ✍️
-  - Volunteer at Lebanese Red Cross 🚑 ❤️
+  - Volunteer at Lebanese Red Cross 🚑 ❤️ since 2017 📆
   - They call me Stitch 👽

 <div align="center">